Revision Bariatric Surgery in New Jersey

 - Revision weight loss surgery procedures generally take longer.

-The results of revision weight loss surgery are relatively predictable when it comes to the treatment of medical conditions.
+The results of revisional weight loss surgery are relatively predictable when it comes to the treatment of medical conditions.
 With this said, predicting the impact of revision weight loss surgery on weight loss itself, is less accurate.
 It is common to see less weight loss after revision weight loss surgery than if the procedure was being done for the first time.
-The reason for this is metabolic, where metabolic adaptations occur after the initial weight loss surgery are greater than a repeat surgery, making it more difficult to lose weight after revision weight loss surgery.
-Individuals who are metabolically obstinate, may fail more frequently after the initial weight loss surgery.
+The reason for this is that the metabolic adaptations that occur after the initial weight loss surgery are greater than a repeat surgery, making it more difficult to lose weight.
+Individuals with poor metabolisms may fail more frequently with subsequent weight loss surgery.

-Due to the unique needs of each and every patient seeking revision weight loss surgery, each revision must be tailored to meet the particular needs of the patient.
+Due to the unique needs of each and every patient seeking revisional weight loss surgery, each revision must be tailored to meet the particular needs of the patient.
 In addition to more weight loss, revisional bariatric surgery can help cure reflux and improve medical comorbidities like diabetes, high blood pressure, and sleep apnea.